michialber/DataScienceNanodegree/README.md

 # Resources
-Key_fields_when_applying_for_a_job.jpynb (Jupyter notebook containing the different steps of the CRISP-DM process) survey-results-schema.csv (csv-file containing the schema of the survey) survey-results.csv (csv-file containing the results)
+Key_fields_when_applying_for_a_job.jpynb (Jupyter notebook containing the different steps of the CRISP-DM process) Udacity.rar containing:
+- survey-results-schema.csv (csv-file containing the schema of the survey)
+- survey-results.csv (csv-file containing the results)

 # Points of further action
 Methods in the Jupyter Notebook could be used to analyze other variables than Country, Gender